Sam Adekugbe: Senior

 On November 16, 2021, during Canada's 2022 FIFA World Cup qualifier against Mexico at Edmonton's Commonwealth Stadium, Adekugbe celebrated Cyle Larin's 52nd-minute goal by diving backward into a pitchside snow bank.
 The celebration subsequently went viral.
 He scored his first goal for Canada in a 2022 FIFA World Cup qualifier against the United States on January 30, 2022.
 In November 2022, Adekugbe was named to the 2022 FIFA World Cup team for Canada.

-Personal life

-Adekugbe was born in London to parents with Nigerian heritage and lived in England until 10, when his family moved to Calgary, Alberta in Western Canada.
-His younger brother Elijah is also a professional soccer player.
-He is a fan of Manchester City.
+In Canada's third match against Morocco, he caused an own-goal, sending in a cross that deflected off Moroccan defender Nayef Aguerd into the back of the net.